 The U.S. Department of Education provides a program called the William D. Ford Federal Direct Loan Program.
-Federal Direct Loans refer to the subsidized and unsubsidized loans available to undergraduates.
-The program offers several different student loans and each one is a bit different.
+Direct Loans refer to the subsidized and unsubsidized loans available to undergraduates.
+The program offers several student loans and each one is a bit different.

 Here are the four different types of student loans you could qualify for: